The Importance of the Diagnostic Work-up

 First, let’s discuss the importance of evaluating vertical and buccal/lingual requirements for each type of prosthetic appliance, and whether the intended dental restoration will be fixed or an implant-supported denture.
 It is critical to begin the evaluation process prior to the surgical appointment for the implants as this will assist in the planning of the surgical goals.

 For the purpose of this article, we will discuss only the importance of the use of bite blocks and wax set-ups.
-Of course x-rays, CBCT, and photos are all going to be important aspects in the pre-treatment plan evaluation.
+Of course x-rays, CBCT, and photos are all going to be important aspects of the pre-treatment plan evaluation

 Implant Prosthetic Dimensional Requirement Chart